jhallen/exorsim/README.md

 There was an all-in-one follow-on system called [EXORset](https://www.retrotechnology.com/restore/exorset.html) available in the early 1980s.
 This system had a built-in terminal, used 5 1/4" mini-floppies and ran "XDOS".
-XDOS is rebranding of MDOS for the 6809, but with mini-floppy support.
+XDOS is nearly identical to the 6809 version of MDOS, but with mini-floppy support.

 So far EXORsim only runs MDOS: because EXORsim only simulates a 6800 and